-Sometimes a surviving spouse or a beneficiary under a will or trust feels as it he or she has been wronged by the decedent or by the personal representative or trustee.
+Sometimes a surviving spouse or a beneficiary under a will or trust feels as if he or she has been wronged by the decedent or by the personal representative or trustee.
 Sometimes a beneficiary or the personal representative believes that a person or entity has incorrectly claimed that it is owed money by the decedent.
 Occasionally an original will or trust is lost or a will is filed that might be deficient for some reason.
 When any of these conditions is present, an adversary proceeding in probate court or a separate civil action sometimes can provide a solution.

-Types of Probate litigation or Trust litigation
+Types of Probate or Trust Litigation

 5. Interpretation or reformation of trust.

-6. Contesting validity of a creditor’s claim.
+6. Contesting the validity of Special Needs Trusts.

-7. Have a copy of lost or destroyed will admitted to probate.
+8. Have a copy of lost or destroyed will admitted to probate.

-9. Removal of the trustee of a trust.
+10. Removal of the trustee of a trust.

-10. Breach of fiduciary duty by the personal representative or trustee.
+11. Breach of fiduciary duty by the personal representative or trustee.